Nepherhotep/unwrap_labels/README.md

 ![original image](https://raw.githubusercontent.com/Nepherhotep/unwrap_labels/master/samples/sample1/original.jpg)

 Markers depicted on the image below.
-As one of the markers is out of the image, let's just increase canvas a bit.
+As one of the markers is out of the image, let's just increase canvas a bit:
 ![markers image](https://raw.githubusercontent.com/Nepherhotep/unwrap_labels/master/samples/sample1/corner-points.jpg)

 The library creates a mesh, which will be transformed into a plane:
 ![mesh](https://raw.githubusercontent.com/Nepherhotep/unwrap_labels/master/samples/sample1/original-with-mesh.jpg)

-Unwrapped image:
+The unwrapped image is below.
+There are two ways to unapply transform - with or without interpolation.
+The interpolated method generates a better image, but requires to have scipy dependency installed (it might be an issue if you use Amazon lambda, which has limited library size):
 ![unwrapped](https://raw.githubusercontent.com/Nepherhotep/unwrap_labels/master/samples/sample1/unwrapped.jpg)

 ## Makers detection